Epidemiology

 Master of Health Science (MHS)

-The MHS is designed for students who are new to the field and for those who want to gain the quantitative skills necessary to conduct research.
+The MHS is designed for students who want to gain quantitative skills to participate in research or the translation of research into practice.

 Master of Science (ScM)